Going Beyond Sheng Siong Group Ltd's (SGX: OV8) 3.4% Dividend Yield

-Sheng Siong Group Ltd (SGX: OV8) is a Singapore-grown supermarket chain with close to 60 outlets in Singapore.
-Recently, the company expanded into China to capture growth in that market.
-Even though Sheng Siong’s current dividend yield is not as high as what the stock market in general offers, investors should still have an idea of how its dividend performance has been if they were to invest in the company.
+Sheng Siong Group Ltd (SGX: OV8) is a Singapore-grown supermarket chain with 64 outlets in Singapore.
+The company has also expanded into China to capture growth in that market.

-Here, let’s learn more about Sheng Siong’s dividend, including factors such as its dividend yield, dividend history, and most importantly, the sustainability of the dividend.
+Here, let’s learn more about Sheng Siong’s dividends, including factors such as its dividend yield, dividend history, and most importantly, the sustainability of the dividend.

-Sheng Siong shares closed at S$1.24 each on 2 December, giving a dividend yield of 2.8%.
+Sheng Siong shares are currently selling at S$1.56 each, giving a dividend yield of 3.4%.

-For perspective, the SPDR STI ETF (SGX: ES3) had a distribution yield of 3.7% on the same day.
+For perspective, the SPDR STI ETF (SGX: ES3) had a distribution yield of just below 4% on the same day.
 The SPDR STI ETF is an exchange-traded fund (ETF) that tracks the fundamentals of Singapore’s stock market benchmark, the Straits Times Index (STI).

 Dividend Amount And Payout Periods

 Sheng Siong paid out a dividend of 3.55 Singapore cents per share for its financial year ended 31 December 2019.

 The company’s annual dividend is usually split into two parts – one part (interim dividend) is given out for the second quarter and the other for the fourth quarter (final dividend).